SanjidaAkterAfia0307/tic-tac-toe/README.md

 It was a little bit tough to create a multi-player game as I had no experienced of it.

-With my knowledge of firebase ,i found it difficult to create a channel or room to create multiplayer game.So ,I did some research and got to know about getstream api.So I picked it up to create amy authentication system .And for Database,as I have previous experienced ,so I choosed MongoDB.
+With my knowledge of firebase ,i found it difficult to create a channel or room to create multiplayer game.So ,I did some research and got to know about getstream api.So I picked it up to create amy authentication system .And for Database,as I have previous experienced ,so I choosed MongoDB.And it seemed perfect for me to use tailwindCSS to make this web design.